starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ## VKB Devices

 {: .tip }
 > Wine defaults to using HIDRAW to recognize common joysticks.
-To enable hidraw access to your VKB devices, create a rules file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules`
+To enable hidraw access to your VKB devices, create a text file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules`
 ```
 # Set the "uaccess" tag for raw HID access for VKB Devices in wine
 KERNEL=="hidraw*", ATTRS{idVendor}=="231d", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"